otto-de/gitactionboard/README.md

 ./run.sh generate-changelog
 ```

-- Once changelog is generated, verify the changelog by updating the correct version and push the changes to GitHub
+- Once changelog is generated, verify the changelog and push the changes to GitHub

 ### Release a new Docker image